 The medical imaging industry is rapidly evolving and subject to intense and increasing competition.
 To compete successfully and to be able to establish and maintain a competitive position in current and future technologies, we will need to demonstrate the advantages of our technology over well-established alternative solutions, products and technologies, such as CT, as well as newer methods of medical imaging and early detection.
+We believe that effectively stimulating market interest for the Nanox System will require deploying 5,000 to 10,000 Nanox.
+Arc units.
 To achieve this, we will need to raise or develop financial resources, technical expertise, marketing, distribution or support capabilities and we may not be successful in doing so.